fabriziomiano/UzaiKeyFire/README.md

 That's it!

 ## Results
-Here there are two images of the plots that are produced by running the tool on my English CV
+Here there are the sample results obtained by running on a PDF of some proceedings I wrote a long time ago taken from [here](https://pos.sissa.it/282/856/pdf).

 #### Top 20 keywords
 ![alt_text](https://raw.githubusercontent.com/fabriziomiano/UzaiKeyFire/master/sample/kwords_count.png)